project-gemmi/gemmi/docs/symmetry.rst

      [0.0, 0.0, 1.0, 0.3333333333333333],
      [0.0, 0.0, 0.0, 1.0]]

+The type of the rotation part of operation can be determined with rot_type(), which it based on Table 1 from the
+`RWGK's space-group algorithms paper <https://doi.org/10.1107/S0108767398010186>`_.
-The type of the rotation part of operation can be determined with function rot_type, which returns integer N, meaning N-fold rotation for positive N and rotoinversion for negative N:
+It returns integer N, meaning N-fold rotation for positive N and rotoinversion for negative N:

 .. doctest::